Skip to main content

 Exercise for depression

-More often, people affected with depression lose interest in activities including their favorite hobbies causing a drastic impairment in their daily life.
-Doing what we love and keeping ourselves happy is what makes us to keep going in life.
-It is very important to balance our moods, feelings, interests, etc. to lead a happy day every day.
-It is important to find ways to be happy in order to fight the depression and go back to being yourself.
+More often, people affected by depression lose interest in activities, including their favorite hobbies, causing a drastic impairment in their daily lives.
+Doing what we love and keeping ourselves happy is what keeps us going in life.
+It is very important to balance our moods, feelings, interests, etc., to lead a happy life every day.
+It is important to find ways to be happy to fight depression and return to being yourself.

-Here are 11 exercises to make your day a little more happening and to reduce stress which will help in gaining back the interest that has been lost in activities.
+Here are 11 exercises to make your day a little more fulfilling and to reduce stress, which will help regain the interest that has been lost in activities.

 Physical and Mental Exercise for Depression